17 Useful utilities

 6 HCLS1 3059

-User should provides an annotation package, both fromType and toType can accept any types that supported.
+Users should provide an annotation package, and both fromType and toType can accept any supported types.

-User can use keytypes to list all supporting types.
+Users can use keytypes to list all supported types.

 library(org.Hs.eg.db)